-Records Management Office 2700 W. 15th St., Plano, TX 75075 Records.Management@pisd.edu 469-752-8067
+Debbie Lytle Records Management Officer 2700 W. 15th St., Plano, TX 75075 debbie.lytle@pisd.edu 469-752-8067

 A parent or eligible student may inspect the student's records and request a correction or amendment if the records are considered inaccurate, misleading, or otherwise in violation of the student's privacy rights.